-Want a more general-purpose camera?
-We’ve also got a round-up of the best cameras overall.
-And if you want to stick with a smartphone, our best camera phones guide will help you find the best ones for video.
+We've looked at all of these cameras with streaming in mind.
+If you want a more general-purpose camera, check out our expert round-up of the best cameras (opens in new tab).
+If if you're interested in Zooming, see our best conference room webcams (opens in new tab) guide.
+If you want to stick with a smartphone, our best camera phones (opens in new tab) guide will help you find the best ones for video.

 The best camera for streaming

-Webcams are the best choice for PC streaming.
-They tend to be simple to set up and use, and while they don’t offer much in the way of manual control or accessory compatibility, they’ll do everything that most streamers need.
-There’s a reason they’re so popular!
+Webcams are the best choice for PC streaming, as they tend to be easy and quick to set up and use.
+While they don’t offer manual control or accessory compatibility, they’ll do everything that most streamers need.
+There’s a reason they’re popular!

-Elgato has spent quite some time building up a stable of products for a streaming studio, from lights to microphones, so it was inevitable that we’d eventually get an Elgato-branded webcam.
-As competition to the likes of Logitech, the Elgato Facecam impresses – that price tag gives you an indication that it’s targeting a slightly different stripe of user, but if you want 60p video, you gotta pay for it.
-While having your Full HD video run at 60 frames per second is hardly necessary, you can’t argue against how smooth it looks.
+Elgato has spent some time building up a stable of products for a streaming studio, from lights to microphones, so it was inevitable that we’d eventually get an Elgato-branded webcam.
+As competition to the likes of Logitech, the Elgato Facecam impresses, but that price tag gives you an indication that it’s targeting a slightly different level of user – if you want 60p video, you gotta pay for it.
+While having your Full HD video running at 60 frames per second isn't probably necessary, you can’t argue against how smooth it looks.

 You don’t need to spend big money to get started with streaming.
 The Microsoft Lifecam HD-3000 is available for a fantastic budget price, and really it has all the basics you need to get started.
 It only captures video in HD 720p, not Full HD 1080p, but this is absolutely fine for smartphone viewing and basic setups, so if you’re streaming more for fun than to make a career, it’ll do the job.
 One piece of advice though – don’t bother with the digital zoom, as 720p doesn’t provide enough pixels for it to look anything other than bad.
 The built-in mic is decent quality and even has some noise cancellation, which is a nice touch.
 For a straightforward PC streaming setup that keeps things cheap, we’d definitely recommend the Lifecam HD-3000.